NightscoutFoundation/xDrip/Documentation/WatchGuide.md

 ####XDrip Watchface Settings
 The following new preferences are supported:
   - Show Steps - Show Step Counter on all XDrip watchfaces.
 Steps reset to 0 at midnight.
-To enable, you must switch **Use Pebble Health Data** on under xDrip+ **Smart Watch Features**.
+To enable xDrip+ synchronization, you must switch **Use Pebble Health Data** on under xDrip+ **Smart Watch Features**.
 When enabled, wear steps will be synced to xDrip+.
+  - Step Delay - Select time delay from the list preferences.
+Defaults to 10 seconds.
+To conserve wear battery, select 5 minutes.
   - Show Status - Show Loop Status on the XDrip and XDrip(Large) watchfaces.
 This will display the HAPP status message containing Basal%, IOB, COB.
   - Opaque Card - Show notifications cards with opaque background.
 This will allow cards to be read more easily in ambient mode.
   - Small Font - Fontsize of small text in status and delta time fields on the XDrip and XDrip(Large) watchfaces.